Together, Then Apart: Balancing Alignment and Distinctiveness for Multimodal Survival Analysis: Method

 \subsection{Problem Formulation}

-To map both modalities from raw observations into compact, modality-appropriate feature embeddings, we follow the common practice \cite{song2024multimodal}.
-We first introduce how raw WSIs and transcriptomics are converted into token sets that are well-posed for subsequent \textit{alignment} and \textit{diversification}.
+We represent each patient with two token sets, one per modality, so that alignment and refinement can be performed at the token level~\cite{song2024multimodal}.

-\myparagraph{WSIs preprocessing.} Each WSI is divided into patches and embedded by a pretrained image encoder such as ResNet50 or UNI~\cite{chen2024uni}.
-A linear projection is then applied to obtain patch tokens $\boldsymbol{X}^p_n \in \mathbb{R}^{N_n\times D}$, where the $i$-th row corresponds to the patch token $\boldsymbol{x}^p_{n,i}$.
-Here, $N_n$ denotes the number of patches for slide $n$ and $D$ is the token dimension.
+\myparagraph{WSI tokenization.} Each WSI is divided into patches and encoded by a pretrained image encoder such as ResNet50 or UNI~\cite{chen2024uni}.
+A linear projection maps patch embeddings to $D$ dimensions, yielding pathology tokens $\boldsymbol{X}^p_n \in \mathbb{R}^{N^p_n\times D}$ for patient $n$, where $N^p_n$ is the number of patches and $\boldsymbol{x}^p_{n,i}$ denotes the $i$-th patch token.

-\myparagraph{Gene expression preprocessing.} We summarize the transcriptome into biologically grounded pathway representations and then convert them into tokens.
-Following MMP~\cite{song2024multimodal}, we adopt a fixed set of pathway prototypes indexed by $c\in\{1,\ldots,C_g\}$, each specified by a binary selector $\boldsymbol{a}_{c,g}\!\in\!\{0,1\}^{N_g}$ that marks the membership of genes in pathway $c$ (1 = present, 0 = absent).
-Given the gene-expression vector $\boldsymbol{x}_g\!\in\!\mathbb{R}^{N_g}$, we first obtain a per-pathway summary by masking $\boldsymbol{x}_g$ with $\boldsymbol{a}_{c,g}$, and densifying the masked profile into a compact pathway embedding:
+\myparagraph{Gene-expression tokenization.} We formulate transcriptomics into pathway-level tokens to obtain compact and interpretable genomic factors.
+Following MMP~\cite{song2024multimodal}, we use a fixed pathway collection indexed by $c\in\{1,\ldots,C_g\}$.
+Each pathway is specified by a binary selector $\boldsymbol{a}_{c}\!\in\!\{0,1\}^{G}$ over $G$ genes.
+Given the gene-expression vector $\boldsymbol{x}^g_{n}\!\in\!\mathbb{R}^{G}$, we extract the pathway-specific subprofile and densify it: